bjss-data-academy/data-engineering-fundamentals/star-schema.md

 Facts are physical processes.
 Each row in a fact table represents a measurement event, somehwere in the business.

+Fact tables are often _high [cardinality](https://en.wikipedia.org/wiki/Cardinality)_ - there will be very many rows, each one representing a unique measurement.

 A Data Warehouse may have many facts, each arranged in their own star schema.

 ### Grain - granularity of facts